Benjamin Ferencz

 Law.
 Not War.

 Beginning in 1945 with his prosecution of war criminals during the Nuremberg Tribunal, the work of Benjamin Ferencz has long focused on issues of international criminal justice and world peace.
-A strong supporter of the International Criminal Court, Mr. Ferencz advocates steps to replace the “rule of force with the rule of law.”
+A strong supporter of the International Criminal Court, Mr. Ferencz dedicated much of his inspirational life to efforts to replace the “rule of force with the rule of law.”
 This website is devoted to his life’s work.
-LAW.
-NOT WAR.
+LAW, NOT WAR.

 News